Salaamun alaykum, dear readers!

-We at Masjid at-Tajdeed are people who follow the Quran as the sole source of Islamic guidance, without any source of law that the Quran didn’t authorized (such as Hadith and Sunnah).
+We at Masjid at-Tajdeed strive to follow Quran as the sole source of Islamic guidance, without any source of law that the Quran didn’t authorize (such as Hadith and Sunnah).

 Here is the evidence in one of our foundational articles: https://www.masjidtajdeed.org/investigation-and-analysis-the-quran-alone/